andyraddatz/ARC-AGI/solutions/AndyARC/readme.md

     - Type 2 when you calculate step by step
     - Cannot do this for every possible move (comb. explosion)
     - Intuition from experience is used to narrow down the discrete search space
-- System 1 helps system 2 (apparently I've had these backwards) by alleviating comb. explosion via turning a lot of discrete data into a data structure that enables fast, approximate judgment calls about the target discrete space
+- System 1 helps system 2 by alleviating comb. explosion via turning a lot of discrete data into a data structure that enables fast, approximate judgment calls about the target discrete space
   - key idea: use fast-but-maybe-wrong judgment calls to keep comb. explosion in check
   - analogy: "draw a map"
     - take a space of discrete objects with discrete relationships that would normally require combinatorial search (all nodes in the map)